HsingYiChu/HsingYiChu.github.io/hotel_review.md

 # The misclassification costs for model 1: 3814
 # The misclassification costs for model 2: 3532
 ```
-The result shows that model 1 is not only lower in accuracy but also being punished more by misclassification when apllying my cost function.
+The result shows that model 1 is not only lower in accuracy but also being punished more by misclassification when applying my cost function.

+### 4. Model Analysis